Free 15 Minute Consultation!

 How do I apply for Disabled Students Allowance?

-With many years experience working with autistic university students and a thorough knowledge of the university environment, I offer tailored support to help autistic individuals prepare for this important step.
+With many years experience working with autistic university students and a thorough knowledge of the university environment, I offer tailored support to help autistic individuals develop tools and strategies to prepare for this important step.

 I'm experienced at helping autistic students, and their parents, transition and settle into university, offering guidance and reassurance during this challenging but exciting time.
 Working together we can ensure that preparing to start university is a manageable and positive experience.